oliveryasuna/vaadin-logrocket-integration/README.md

 ### Configuration

-Create a file name `vaadin-logrocket.properties` in `src/main/resources`.
+To override the default configuration, create a file name `vaadin-logrocket.properties` in `src/main/resources`.

 | Property          | Description                                     | Default               |
 |-------------------|-------------------------------------------------|-----------------------|
 | `autoInit`        | Automatically initialize LogRocket for new UIs. | `true`                |
 | `logrocket.appId` | LogRocket app ID.                               | `${LOGROCKET_APP_ID}` |

+Alternatively, you can implement your own configuration loader by implementing the interface `AddonConfigurationLoader` and loading it with SPI.

 ## License